atmostadam/bombbreak/README.md

 # Bomb Break

-My take on the Old School 'Breakout' game with influences from Pong, Space Invaders and other Old School Video Games.
+My take on the Old School 'Breakout' game in Vanilla JavaScript with influences from Pong, Space Invaders and other Old School Video Games.
+License is MIT except on the public domain images listed in the attributions section which are Public Domain CC0.

 # Attributions: